UMBC-1/Capstone-Project/README.md

 ![image](https://github.com/UMBC-1/Capstone-Project/assets/57500152/6cfeb7c9-7422-48b5-ba87-5b19a68e2cd9)

--The occurrence of phrases like 'Boiler Room EP' and 'Black Lives Matter' within fake news tri-grams suggests a propensity towards sensationalism or subjective interpretation of events.
+- The occurrence of phrases like 'Boiler Room EP' and 'Black Lives Matter' within fake news tri-grams suggests a propensity towards sensationalism or subjective interpretation of events.
 These phrases, often utilized to evoke strong emotions or garner attention, indicate a tendency within fabricated narratives to prioritize dramatic or controversial elements over factual accuracy.

--In contrast, tri-grams found in true news articles containing phrases like 'White House says' and 'Trump says he' reflect a more objective approach to reporting, focusing on statements made by credible sources.
+- In contrast, tri-grams found in true news articles containing phrases like 'White House says' and 'Trump says he' reflect a more objective approach to reporting, focusing on statements made by credible sources.
 By attributing information to authoritative figures or institutions, true news sources aim to provide readers with reliable and verifiable information, thereby upholding journalistic integrity.

--Tri-grams within fake news articles may include phrases that are intentionally misleading or crafted to deceive, as exemplified by the inclusion of 'To Vote For'.
+- Tri-grams within fake news articles may include phrases that are intentionally misleading or crafted to deceive, as exemplified by the inclusion of 'To Vote For'.
 Such deceptive practices aim to manipulate readers' perceptions or influence their behavior, highlighting the deceptive nature inherent in fabricated news narratives.

--Conversely, tri-grams present in true news articles often incorporate phrases that offer context or factual information, as illustrated by 'Factbox: Trump on'.
+- Conversely, tri-grams present in true news articles often incorporate phrases that offer context or factual information, as illustrated by 'Factbox: Trump on'.
 By providing readers with additional background or explanatory details, true news sources strive to enhance understanding and clarity surrounding complex issues or events, fostering informed discourse and critical thinking among readers.